 Over the last few years, the JLCO has performed collaborations with many of the world's leading symphony orchestras, including the New York Philharmonic, the Russian National Orchestra, the Berlin Philharmonic Orchestra, the Boston, Chicago and London Symphony Orchestras, the Orchestra Esperimentale in São Paolo, Brazil and others.
 In 2006, the JLCO collaborated with Ghanaian drum collective Odadaa!, led by Yacub Addy, to perform "Congo Square," a composition Marsalis and Addy co-wrote and dedicated to Marsalis' native New Orleans.
-The band has also been featured in several education and performance residencies in the last few years, including those in Vienne, France; Perugia, Italy; Prague, Czech Republic; London, England; Lucerne, Switzerland; Berlin, Germany; São Paulo, Brazil; Yokohama, Japan and others.
+The band has also been featured in education and performance residencies in the last few years, including those in France, Italy, Czech Republic, England, Brazil, Japan and others.